 At Heather Playgroup the children have a choice to play inside or outside all year round.
 Please ensure they can get the best from our exciting learning environment by dressing them appropriately for messy, active and outdoor play.
 Old clothes are best, as despite the use of protective aprons, things can get messy.
 We have physical play equipment, like bikes, climbing frame and slide, so please no mules, crocs, flip-flops or other unsecure shoes.
 Children can leave a pair of (named) wellies in their welly box under their peg so they are always prepared for wet weather.
 Please make sure all items of clothing are named!

 Please ensure that during sunny weather, you protect your child with sun cream before coming to Playgroup.
+If your child stays for a full day, staff can apply sun cream if it is supplied by parents.
+Please ask to see our Sun Policy for full details.
 We use the outdoor area daily and provide shade where possible.
 If your child brings a sunhat, staff will encourage them to use it.

 At Heather Playgroup, water is available for your child to access independently.
 We also provide your child with a drink and healthy snack mid-morning to keep them going.
 We find this encourages even reluctant fruit-eaters to try something new, and is a lovely social time